Skip navigation

 More about the Professional Placement Year

 A Professional Placement Year (PPY), traditionally known as a sandwich year, is where you undertake a period of work with an external organisation for between 9-13 months.
 The placement occurs between your second and final years of undergraduate study.
-You can engage in up to 3 placements to make up the total time and are required to source the placement(s) yourself, with support from the Careers team.
+You can engage in multiple placements to make up the total time and are required to source the placement(s) yourself, with support from the Careers team.

 Modules